BBVA/ductype-manifesto/content/en/docs/prologue/introduction.md

    command it will run it without questioning you.
 2. When you write a command or a script you cannot ask what would be the plan before executing it.

+# How our Principles guide us to solve this

+## Self Contained
+  The shell scripting language should be able to run without external dependencies.
+## Predictable
+  The shell scripting language should be structured and consistent, allowing for reliable and expected behavior.
+## Reproducible
+  The shell scripting language should enable users to replicate results with minimal effort.
+## Familiar
+  The shell scripting language should be intuitive, allowing users to quickly learn and use the lenguage.
+## High level
+  The shell scripting language should abstract away the lower-level details, allowing users to focus on the logic of their solution.
+## Typed
+  The shell scripting language should provide data type enforcement, ensuring that data is handled correclty and safely.

+## otras cosas a mirarnos
+*Nowadays human interfaces are more advanced that just plain text, a modern shell should be use them.

+## Organic growing produces a confusing structure

+The shell automatically typechecks the expressions you type, offering helpful error messages.
+The language allows the use of namespaces to organize the space of programs.

+## Command line program output is not mean to be consumed by computers

+Every component in our shell has typed arguments, stdin, stdout and stderr.

+## There is just one way to compose programs and it doesn't solve all problems

+We have a high level set of composition primitives that allows us to build any kind of dataflow.

+## There is no composable way to bundle a script with all its dependencies to make it portable

+We use nix typed components, allow to be repoducible by itself.
+Therefore their compositions are.

+## Shell script development is painful

+The shell has typechecks that help you out with program development.
+Several High level tools can help you to test your program.
+The nix flakes feat can make new versions of your sofware easily.